 So I did.
-With my partner in tow we flew to Australia and bought a van – driving up the east coast and working our way through each state to pay for the petrol.
+With my partner in tow, we flew to Australia and bought a van – driving up the east coast and working our way through each state to pay for petrol.

 From Oz we hopped over to New Zealand for a few weeks, followed by South East Asia, and eventually home to London for the 2012 Olympics.
 And then it was time for business.